googleinterns/ml-model-characterization/README.md

 - `bazel-bin/similarity`, this takes the following CLAs,
 	- \-\-include_edge_attrs [include_edge_attrs] (optional) : "True" if edge attributes are to be included in feature building, else "False", defaults to "False".
 	- \-\-include_node_attrs [include_node_attrs] (optional) : "False" if node attributes are to be included in feature building, else "False", defaults to "True".
+	- \-\-wl_iterations [wl_iterations] (optional) : Depth of sub-graph rooted at every node to be considered for feature building in graph2vec, defaults to 3.

+### Printing similar models in database to a given input model not present in database
+To run graph2vec for graph embeddings and printing the _TOPK_ (defaults to 20) models most similar to an input model/module run the following commands. <br>

+To change the number of models being printed, change _TOPK_ value in _common/compare.py_. <br>

+- `bazel build compare`
+- `bazel-bin/compare`, this takes the following CLAs,
+	- \-\-file_path [file_path] (required) : Full path to the input model/module
+	- \-\-file_format [file_format] (required) : File format, one of "TFFrozenGraph", "TFSavedModel" and "TFLite".
+	- \-\-model_name [model_name] (optional) : Name of the input model/module, defaults to "input_file"
+	- \-\-include_edge_attrs [include_edge_attrs] (optional) : "True" if edge attributes are to be included in feature building, else "False", defaults to "False".
+	- \-\-include_node_attrs [include_node_attrs] (optional) : "False" if node attributes are to be included in feature building, else "False", defaults to "True".
+	- \-\-wl_iterations [wl_iterations] (optional) : Depth of sub-graph rooted at every node to be considered for feature building in graph2vec, defaults to 3.

 For further control on which attributes of Node and Edge are to be used, vary the __NODE_ATTRS_ and __EDGE_ATTRS_ in _common/Storage.py_.